-You can register in Parallels Virtual Automation any Windows, Linux or bare metal computer providing there is a Parallels Virtuozzo Containers or Parallels Server Bare Metal installation on it.
+You can register in Parallels Virtual Automation any Windows, Linux, or Parallels Server bare metal computer providing there is the necessary virtualization technology installed.
 The newly registered physical servers will be displayed in the servers list on the Physical Servers screen and accessible for all the usual managing and monitoring operations Parallels Virtual Automation provides you with.